EnsKoc/Kotlin-Food-List/README.md

 # Kotlin Food List

-Food List application; MVVM(Model View ViewModel) sample in Kotlin using the components ViewModel, LiveData, the libraries Retrofit, Coroutine and Data Binding .
+Food List application; Example of MVVM(Model View ViewModel) using ViewModel, LiveData, Retrofit, Coroutine and Data Binding libraries in Kotlin.
+This project retrieves the product data from the [API-PorductList](https://s3-eu-west-1.amazonaws.com/developer-application-test/cart/list) & [API-ProductDetail](https://s3-eu-west-1.amazonaws.com/developer-application-test/cart/%7Bproduct_id%7D/detail) and displays it to the user and allows the user to examine the product details.

 ## Languages, libraries and tools used